 - Part-time freelance writing is a path to full-time employment as a full-time freelance or staff journalist: if you are looking for employment in the media industry the first question any editor will ask is: “What have you had published previously?”
 This is your most important qualification.
 Freelance writing quickly builds your all-important portfolio of published material which can serve as a stepping-stone into full-time mainstream media employment.

-Free Course Prospectus, Free Mini-tutorial & Payment Options
+Free Course Guide, Free Mini-tutorial & Payment Options

 Read what previous graduates have to say about The Professional Freelance Journalism Course